smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/automate-functions.md

 :::note[Monitor your balances]
 There are two balances that you have to monitor:

-- Your Subscription balance: Your balance will be charged each time your Chainlink Functions is fulfilled.
+- Your subscription balance: Your balance will be charged each time your Chainlink Functions is fulfilled.
 If your balance is insufficient, your contract cannot send requests.
 Automating your Chainlink Functions means they will be regularly triggered, so monitor and fund your subscription account regularly.
-Read [Get Subscription details](/chainlink-functions/resources/subscriptions#get-subscription-details) to learn how to check your subscription balance.
+Read [Get Subscription Details](/chainlink-functions/resources/subscriptions#get-subscription-details) to learn how to check your subscription balance.
-- Your Upkeep balance: You can check this balance on the [Chainlink Automation App](https://automation.chain.link/).
-The Upkeep balance pays Chainlink Automation Network to send your requests according to your provided time interval.
-Chainlink Automation will not trigger your requests if your Upkeep balance runs low.
+- Your upkeep balance: You can check this balance on the [Chainlink Automation App](https://automation.chain.link/).
+The upkeep balance pays Chainlink Automation Network to send your requests according to your provided time interval.
+Chainlink Automation will not trigger your requests if your upkeep balance runs low.
   :::

 ### Check Result